maxh/maxheinritz.com/_notes/db-util.md

 layout: note
 ---

-I like being able manipulate all tables in my local PostgreSQL instance quickly.
+I like being able to manipulate all tables in my local PostgreSQL instance quickly.
 There might be a better way, but I've ended up hand-rolling a shell script to run it quickly.
 It lets me do things like:

 ```sh
 # Truncate all tables; don't change schema.